 “The physical activity intervention versus pulmonary rehabilitation in COPD.”

-Dr Brenda O’Neill at University of Ulste, awarded £79,643 to study the physical activity intervention versus pulmonary rehabilitation in COPD.
+Dr Brenda O’Neill at University of Ulster, awarded £79,643 to study the physical activity intervention versus pulmonary rehabilitation in COPD.

 Patients with COPD who completed recent studies with our team told us that they are interested in including exercise and physical activity to help improve their health.
 Pulmonary rehabilitation is an exercise programme which is effective.
 However, it does not suit everyone with COPD, and is not widely available throughout all of Northern Ireland.
 Other options for increasing exercise and physical activity do not seem to be offered.

 The purpose of this study is to explore a home–based walking programme to improve the physical activity levels of patients with COPD.
-We will compare the physical activity levels of patients who receive the home–based walking programme, to those who receive pulmonary rehabilitation.
+The research team will compare the physical activity levels of patients who receive the home–based walking programme, to those who receive pulmonary rehabilitation.
 Methods.
 Half the patients (25 patients) will receive the walking programme, and half (25 patients) will receive the pulmonary rehabilitation programme.

 The walking programme includes advice about physical activity, and a small monitor called a pedometer which people can wear.
 It counts how many steps people can walk each day.
 During the study patients will try to walk a little further every week.
 The pulmonary rehabilitation programme will be delivered twice weekly to small groups of patients attending a hospital gym.
-We will ask patients for their views about the two programmes and we will find out what people liked or disliked about them.
-We will also measure patients’ physical activity levels and quality of life at the start and end of the study, and after 3 months.
-Lastly we will calculate how much it costs to deliver the two programmes and we will be able to compare this cost.
+The research team will ask patients for their views about the two programmes and we will find out what people liked or disliked about them.
+The research team will also measure patients’ physical activity levels and quality of life at the start and end of the study, and after 3 months.
+Lastly they will calculate how much it costs to deliver the two programmes and we will be able to compare this cost.